 C. Employee Election to Representation: On the Grievance Form in the Appendix at the end of this Article, the employee must designate whether they are electing to be represented by the Union or whether they choose to represent themselves.
 If a bargaining unit employee elects to represent him/herself, they must forward a copy of their grievance to the NTEU President and ASA, or designee.
 Election to self-representation will not preclude the Union from being privy to and/or attending grievance conferences or other formal meetings related to the employee grievance.
 The Union may also present its views related to an employee grievance in writing in lieu of sending a representative.
 Any written Union position shall be made a part of the official grievance file and be considered by the deciding official.

-D. Grievance Conference: If properly requested in the written grievance, the deciding official will schedule the grievance conference to occur within five (5) workdays of receipt of the request for the conference or as otherwise mutually agreed.
+D. Grievance Conference: If properly requested in the written grievance, the deciding official will schedule the grievance conference to occur within seven (7) calendar days of receipt of the request for the conference or as otherwise mutually agreed.

 1. The deciding official will take into consideration any facts brought forth during the grievance conference.